 BEACH CAPTAINS NOW AVAILABLE

-At the last Annual Board Meeting, we had an open discussion with Association members, one of the main concerns is the light pollution around the lake, the light that extends past its usage, and interferes with non-owners of that light.
+We have had some discussion with association members regarding light pollution around the lake, which is the light that extends past its usage and interferes with non-owners of that light.
 In the past I have had many people complain to me about their neighbor’s garage or cabin outside lights that shine all night and light up their home so they don’t even need to use a nightlight.
 They find this very invasive, and it can manifest into problems with their neighbors.
 There also have been many complaints about lights from across the lake shining into bedroom windows, or just shining at them as they are sitting on their dock trying to enjoy the serenity and magnitude of the night sky.
 Light pollution impacts everyone, including animals and the environment they depend on to survive.
-It was not that long ago, that we all could walk outside, whether it was on the dock or just on your land, look up and gaze in amazement at the beauty of night sky.
+It was not that long ago that we all could walk outside, whether it was on the dock or just on your land, look up and gaze in amazement at the beauty of the night sky.
 Now it is like living in the city!

 Good Outdoor Lighting Should: